BURY paid the ultimate price for the kamikaze defending that has blighted their first-half performances in recent matches.

 The Gigg Lane visitors – who had not kept a clean sheet in 11 matches – then started to get their act together and looked dangerous, particularly from corners.

-When Peter Sweeney swung one in on 28 minutes, Mark Hughes headed the ball across the face of goal for Sodje to plant his header onto the bar before David Amoo swooped on the rebound to pull one back for Bury.
+When Peter Sweeney swung one in on 28 minutes, Mark Hughes headed the ball across the face of goal for Sodje to plant his header onto the bar before David Amoo swooped on the rebound to pull one

 But it all went pear-shaped again as Bury pushed too hard for a leveller and left themselves exposed.